 Single Immediate Payments

-Important reminder: Don't forget that, before initiating a request to a Token-connected bank, you'll first need to get the list of banks in the desired country that support the features you need to access.
-A GET /banks call filters the list of Token-connected banks based on your selection criteria with respect to bank location and bank-supported features.
-See Bank Selection using GET /banks for more on filtering and selecting Token-connected banks.
+Before initiating a request to a Token.io-connected bank, you'll first need to get the list of banks in the desired country that support the features you need to access.
+A GET /v2/banks call filters the list of Token.io-connected banks based on your selection criteria with respect to bank location and bank-supported features.
+See Bank Selection for more on filtering and selecting Token-connected banks.

-The sequence diagram pictured next shows the communication flow for a
+The following diagram shows the communication flow for a Bank-initiated single immediate payment (click to enlarge):

-Heads-up: For payment requests subject to additional credentials in mandatoryFields, see the discussion on mapping mandatory fields in bank selection for the correct field mapping, paying special attention to the differences in authenticating credentials in the respective request flows; i.e., using the Token webapp versus not using the Token webapp.
+For payment requests subject to additional credentials in mandatoryFields, see the discussion on mapping mandatory fields in bank selection for the correct field mapping, paying special attention to the differences in authenticating credentials in the respective request flows; i.e., using the Token Web App versus not using the Token Web App (click to enlarge).

 If the mandatory user credentials you provide are invalid, the status returned will be unauthenticated, and you will need to repeat the redirect to the bank for consent to have your user try again.
 Conversely, when the status returned is authenticated, it means the bank has accepted the consent and no redirect is required.